Power (social and political): Political power in authoritarian regimes

 Although several regimes follow these general forms of control, different authoritarian sub-regime types rely on different political control tactics.

-Personalist dictatorships rely heavily on repression while dominant-party dictatorships opt against it and use institutional channels of control or indoctrination.
-Control tactics can also vary over time.
-Hitler, Stalin, and Mao combined violent repression with indoctrination, while- more recently- Hugo Chávez’s Venezuela shies away from violence (or at least attempts to conceal its extent).
+Power politics

 Effects

 Power changes those in the position of power and those who are targets of that power.

 Approach/inhibition theory

 Developed by D. Keltner and colleagues, approach/inhibition theory assumes that having power and using power alters psychological states of individuals.
 The theory is based on the notion that most organisms react to environmental events in two common ways.
 The reaction of approach is associated with action, self-promotion, seeking rewards, increased energy and movement.
 Inhibition, on the contrary, is associated with self-protection, avoiding threats or danger, vigilance, loss of motivation and an overall reduction in activity.

 Overall, approach/inhibition theory holds that power promotes approach tendencies, while a reduction in power promotes inhibition tendencies.